Of Course Vanessa Hudgens Is a Boho-Chic Princess at the 2022 Met Gala - E! Online

 As a co-host of Vogue's red carpet livestream with LaLa Anthony, Vanessa Hudgens embraced this year's theme—"In America: An Anthology of Fashion"—with her stunning all-black look on May 2 in NYC.

 After getting ready at the famous Mark Hotel, the actress hit the steps of the Metropolitan Museum of Art in a floor-length sheer gown with lace decals by Mochino, pulling off the goth glam aesthetic with an intricate updo, statement earrings and matching lingerie underneath.
+(See every star on the red carpet here.)

 Surprisingly, this year only marks the 33-year-old's second Met Gala appearance, having previously attended 2015's "China: Through the Looking Glass."
 There, she donned a gorgeous red, rhinestone-covered H&M dress, complete with a vintage headpiece and statement earrings.